boattown/aics-course-project/notes/lab-log.md

 Extracting word embeddings from LXMERT does not seem to be possible since the model requires visual input as well.
 Because of this, I choose VisualBERT instead.

+### 4 jan

+Create a (draft of a) simple model with linear layer and sigmoid to map the multiplied object and affordance vectors with a truth value (1 and 0).
+The model needs to train for many epochs to learn because of data sparsity and the simple architecture.
+Maybe this is not a problem since performance of BERT and VisualBERT is the goal rather than a high performance.